zzhangjii/learning-library/workshops/docker/DockerJS.md

 ## Introduction
 _Time to Complete: 20 minutes_

-In this lab you will be looking at various application components deployed in three Docker containers.
-The AlphaOffice application offers a list of products from a catalog.
-Refering to the `Product Catalog Application` section of the diagram below we see four Docker containers.
+In this lab, you look at various application components deployed in three Docker containers.
+The AlphaOffice application offers a list of products from a catalog which includes four Docker containers.
+Refer to the `Product Catalog Application` section of the diagram below.

-**NOTE:** In this lab deployment the "database" product catalog is bundled with the REST service.
-The product listing is provided via JSON.
-In the full blown deployment available as a follow-up lab, you use an Oracle or MYSQL database as the datasource.
+**NOTE:** In this lab, the "database" product catalog is bundled with the REST service and the product listing is provided via JSON.
+In a follow-up lab, you use an Oracle or MYSQL database as the datasource.

 The AlphaOffice UI container retrieves catalog information from a REST service (written in Node.js) running in a separate container.
-It also takes in sample Twitter feed data from a REST service (written in Java), also running in its own container, and combines the data into a unified front end.
+It also uses sample Twitter feed data from a REST service (written in Java), also running in its own container, and combines the data into a unified front end.

 ![](images/000JumpStart/JS2.PNG)